 🏢 Business Model & Competitive Advantage

-- Reliance Industries operates across energy, petrochemicals, retail, and telecom, making it one of India’s largest conglomerates.
+- Reliance Industries operates across energy, petrochemicals, telecom (Jio), retail, and digital services.

 📈 Entry Zone & Long-Term Guidance